The Major (27 points)

-A minimum of thirty-six (36) points is required for the completion of the major.
+A minimum of twenty-seven (27) points is required for the completion of the major.
 The number of points allocated per course is indicated in the Columbia University Bulletin.

 All majors must complete to satisfaction the core required courses.
 The core requirements are:

-(a) African-American Studies C1001 - "Introduction to African-American Studies"
+(1) African-American Studies - "Introduction to African-American Studies" - 4 Points

-In addition, five (5) courses must be taken within a Designated Area of Study, preferably within a distinct discipline (for example, history, politics, sociology, literature, anthropology, psychology, etc.).
-Students may also select their five courses within a particular geographical area or region or an interdisciplinary field of study.
-One of these five courses must be a seminar.
+A Designated Area of Study, preferably within a distinct discipline (for example, history, politics, sociology, literature, anthropology, psychology, etc.).
+Students may also select courses within a particular geographical area or region or an interdisciplinary field of study.

 - Any of the departmental disciplines (history, political science; sociology, anthropology, literature, art history; psychology, religion, music, etc.)